Jiya8544/fsftp/DEMO-EN.md

 To test servers in real time: <br>

 > The FTP server    :

 ```
 - Host              : fsftp.worddev.fr
 - Login             : test@fsftp.worddev.fr
 - Password          : test
 - SSL/TLS port      : 990
 - Normal port       : 21 (to use this port, you must use TLS or SSL Explicit (AUTH TLS))
 ```
 <br>

-> The HTTPS server :
+> The Control Panel :

 <b>Nb:</b> Some settings are disabled in the demo.<br>